DOI-USGS/cdi-software-tutorials-2025/ide-git-integration/vscode-conflict-management.md

 ![Screenshot of the VS Code Merge Editor feature in action](img/vscode-merge-editor.png)

 Here you can make finer-grained adjustments more easily.
-When you're done, click "Complete Merge" and you'll be prompted for a commit message.
+When you're done, click the blue "Complete Merge" button and you'll be prompted for a commit message.

 ## Try it out yourself!